“Contrast is the leit-motif of my pictures, both in visual and intellectual sense.”

-The relatively small format, 35 mm, has been always my preferred medium for analog photography.
-It offers great compromise of convenience and imaging qualities, especially when used in my beloved rangefinder Leica M2, indestructible Leicaflex SL2, or one of my Nikons ('63 F to '95 FM2n).
+The relatively small format, 35 mm, has always been my preferred medium for analog photography.
+It offers great compromise of convenience and imaging qualities.
+I load films most often into my beloved rangefinder Leica M2, indestructible Leicaflex SL2, or one of my Nikons ('63 F to '95 FM2n).

-I use mostly iconic Kodak Tri-X and Ilford HP5+ films, developed in original Agfa Rodinal or Ilford Microphen.
-I often push the film to 1600 EI for my love of available light and increased contrast.
+I use the iconic b&w Kodak Tri-X and Ilford HP5+ films, developed in Agfa Rodinal or Ilford Microphen.
+I often push to 1600 EI for my love of available light and increased contrast.
 For color I pick Kodak Ektar for its warm saturated tones.

-I print myself.
-I use Berlin-made Dunco enlarger with Durst Neonon lens, and print usually on Foma, Agfa or Ilford speed-papers.
+I print myself in my darkroom.
+I use Berlin-made Dunco enlarger with Durst Neonon lens to project the light to Foma, Agfa, or Ilford resin coated papers.